pvaiko/course-generator/README.md

     the path between the two.
     The green dot is where the course starts, the red is where it ends.

+13. By pressing 'c' you can toggle between clockwise or counterclockwise headland tracks.

-13. If you want you can reverse the course so it starts in the middle and ends with the headland passes.
+14. If you want you can reverse the course so it starts in the middle and ends with the headland passes.
 This is great for sowing and other, non harvesting fieldwork.

-14. You can experiment with the various settings (you may need to press g to regenerate the course).
+15. You can experiment with the various settings (you may need to press g to regenerate the course).

-15. If you like what you see, press s to save the course.
+16. If you like what you see, press s to save the course.

-16. If you are in a game, you'll have to quit it and restart to be able to see the new course, otherwise it won't show up.
+17. If you are in a game, you'll have to quit it and restart to be able to see the new course, otherwise it won't show up.

-17. Load the new course and test.
+18. Load the new course and test.

 Thanks for giving it a try.
 If you have any problems, report it on github https://github.com/pvajko/course-generator/issues or